Skill Demand Index

 Which roles need SEO Strategy most:

-Marketing positions drive 93% of demand.
-Data Science / ML also frequently list SEO Strategy as a requirement.
+Marketing positions drive 88% of demand.
+Other and Data Science / ML also frequently list SEO Strategy as a requirement.
 Skills commonly paired with SEO Strategy include Technical SEO and Project Management.

 Depth Level Distribution